 In their rituals and traditions, snakes define divinity, eternity, and materiality.
 Lord Shiva, a Hindu God whose neck is coiled three times with a snake, represents creation, preservation, and destruction.
 The sacred thread of Lord Ganesha is shown as a snake.
 Therefore, different Hindu sects revere it like other deities.
 According to some superstitions, death due to a snake bite will give misery in the next birth.

 In Hindu villages, snake charmers/wranglers were often called to hypnotize snakes who invaded somebody’s house.

 A stylized, upright form of an Egyptian cobra, Uraeus represents sovereignty, royalty, and holiness in ancient Egypt.
 It also symbolizes the Goddess Minoan whom the natives worshipped.

 In Christianity and Catholicism

 A serpent is considered to be an agent of Satan from a biblical perspective.
 In fact, it has often been used as an instrument to curse animals.
-In Gospel of John, Lord Jesus had made a mention of Mosaic serpent while talking about his crucifixion to a Jewish teacher.
+In the Gospel of John, Lord Jesus had made mention of the Mosaic serpent while talking about his crucifixion to a Jewish teacher.
 It was also the chosen image for the cross.
 In Hebrew Bible, a snake symbolizes an evildoer who was responsible for the expulsion of Adam and Eve from the Garden of Eden.

 In Mexican Culture

 Here, a snake is an emblem of transition, renewal, honor, and humanity.
 In the coat of arms of Mexico, a golden eagle perched on a prickly pear eating a rattlesnake is depicted.
-Also, in Mexican mythology, a snake and skull/ bones represents a message of impermanence.
+Also, in Mexican mythology, a snake and skull/ bones represent a message of impermanence.
 In the famous British Museum, there is an Aztec sculpture of a double-headed serpent.

 In Israel Culture